amoyament/workshops-update_rhel/exercises/ansible_rhel/1.3-playbook/README.md

 ```

 Now create a playbook named `system_setup.yml` to perform basic system setup:
-- Update all security related packages.
+- Update a couple of core packages to the latest version.
 - Create a new user named ‘myuser’.

 The basic structure looks as follows: